aviks/Ito.jl/doc/index.md

 * Comprehensive financial statistics are implemented
 * Numerical integration algorithm using adaptive Simpsons rule implemented
 * Fundamental interest rate calculations are implemented (discount factor etc)
+* A framework for term structures is available.
+Only concrete implementation is a flat term structure.

 ##About Julia

 Julia is a fast, dynamic language particularly suited for quantitative programs.
 It includes fast primitives for many required operations (e.g. fast matrix operations, FFTs) and a growing ecosystem for additional quantitative algorithms(e.g. [Distributions](https://github.com/JuliaStats/Distributions.jl) and  [Optimsation](https://github.com/johnmyleswhite/Optim.jl) )

-The performance of the Julia interpreter (based on LLVM) means that almost all Julia primitives are implemented in Julia itself.
-For our purposes, this means that we get the power, expressiveness and productivity of writing quantitative techniques in a high level language, while still getting the speed of a low level implementation.
-This fact has a few important side effects

-* Its much easier to understand existing codebases, and therefore contribute
-* Julia is therefore highly suited for all pedagogic requirements
-* Kernels and objective functions can be written in Julia itself, which can then be passed to optimisation routines in Julia.
-This makes for a much smoother programming experience, while still maintaining performance.
+Leveraging Julia allows us to write fast, numerically stable kernels in a high level language.
+This enables much easier extensions and modifications.
+It also greatly benefits the use of the library as pedagogic aide.

-* Eventually, we will be able to leverage Julia's distributed computing capabilities to write efficient distributed algorithms.
+Eventually, we also hope to leveage Julia's distributed computing capabilites for efficient distributed algorithms.